Books, Listed Alphabetically-ish by title, with commentary

 The Grief Recovery Handbook, John James and Russell Friedman, January 2017, William Morrow & Company.
 A therapist recommended this book when I was struggling after my mom died, and I have recommended it to several others since then.
 It helped me.

-Muse: The Magnetism of Women who Stop Abandoning Themselves, Dr. Amanda Hanson, 2025, Greenleaf Press - I am still reading this book.
+Muse: The Magnetism of Women who Stop Abandoning Themselves, Dr. Amanda Hanson, 2025, Greenleaf Press - I finished this book in December 2025.
 I met Dr. Hanson at a retreat she led in Boone, NC in June 2024.
 Her message about working through learned habits that were taught in our culture to find your own instinct resonates with me.
-She has a strong presence on Instagram, so you can look her up there also, https://www.goodreads.com/book/show/219356202-muse
+She has a strong presence on Instagram, so you can look her up there also,